beveradb/sonoff-lan-mode-homeassistant/README.md

+# No longer maintained!

+This component is no longer being maintained, instead use https://github.com/AlexxIT/SonoffLAN, which is more functional and stable.
+Any future contributions I make will be to this repo.

 # sonoff-lan-mode-homeassistant

 Home Assistant platform to control Sonoff switches running the V2 Itead firmware (tested on  V1.8.0 - V2.6.1), locally (LAN mode).